Chamberi – Traditional, village-like, practical/close to everything

 A neighbourhood which still lives the traditional Madrid way, with local markets, no lounge bars and only the typical tapas restaurants where Madrileños enjoy to be in with friends.
 All you need for shopping, eating out and groceries.
 A good example is the Olavide Square (see above, first photo of the post), where Chamberi people of all kinds meet and catch-up, drinking a few beers, “tintos de verano” (a mix of red wine and lemonade) if it’s hot, or

 “Vermouth” (similar to a Martini Rosso), a typical old Madrid drink.
 I think that seeing this square is the best way to understand this village feeling Chamberi has.
-As Jodie said, many young professionals choose to settle down here, but you will find all find of people there: families, elderly people, students from Spain and all over the world.
+Many young professionals choose to settle down here, but you will find all find of people there: families, elderly people, students from Spain and all over the world.
 However, everyone seem to mingle and it still feels like traditional Madrid.
 No trendy or international bars, not too many new faces which enable many shopkeepers to get to know you and call you by your name, like in this traditional neighbourhood bar, “La Esquina de Benjamin” (see photo on the left).

 Recently I have been talking with some of the readers of my blog about if they should choose Chamberi, and that’s what they said were their main motivation to live in Chamberi: